 One other tip I learned from personal experience is that you can book a flight for yourself before you officially earn the pass and then you can add your companion onto the reservation afterwards.
 So if you find that great fare to your dream destination, you can buy it now and then pay only the TSA tax for your travel partner later.
 In fact, you can add your partner up to 1 hour before the flight with no extra fees.

 With Southwest’s recent acquisition of AirTran, there are a number of possibilities that could make the Companion Pass even better.
 For one, AirTran flies to some great international destinations like Bermuda, Mexico, and Aruba.
 Nothing official has been announced, but from what I hear, and this comes directly from a Southwest representative, the most likely plan is to simply have Southwest take over more and more of Airtran’s routes, until eventually, Airtran fades away.
 So it seems plausible that the Companion Pass will be valid for current AirTran routes at some point over the next two years.
 Half price to the Caribbean?
 Yes, please!

 Of course, even if the AirTran dream doesn’t come true, the Companion Pass allows for many great possibilities within the US.
 Cassie and I plan on taking about 1 weekend trip per month to various destinations like Portland, Seattle, San Diego, Austin, San Antonio, Orlando… you get the idea.

 A special thanks to The Points Guy and Million Mile Secrets, who turned me on to this idea in the first place.
-The links to credit card signups are through their affiliate deals.
-I was not compensated for this post, and I have no relationship with them other than I read their blog.
+The links to credit card signups are through those bloggers’ affiliate deals.
+I was not compensated for this post, and I have no relationship with them other than I read their blogs.